alinsjs/docs/guide/concept.md

 </button>;
 ```

-Note: $$App means mounting the element to the element with the ID #App, which will be introduced in subsequent chapters.
+Note: $mount='#App' means mounting the element to the element with the ID App, which will be introduced in subsequent chapters.

 ### Two-way binding